MickeMakaron/ShankBot/README.md

 2. Set the "versionControlDir" to any directory you like.
 It will be used by ShankBot to keep track of Tibia versions.
 3. Run the "ShankBotMonitor" executable.

+NOTE: You must have run the specified Tibia client and updated it once before running ShankBotMonitor on it.

 Now a ShankBot server is running and is attached to a Tibia client.
 You may connect ShankBot clients to the server.
 For an example of how to do this, see the messaging example at
 > examples/messaging